 Anatomy of Hell, a cold, sexually-explict, coma-inducing arthouse film by Catherine Breillat.
 As put by Roger Ebert: "They talk.
 They speak as only the French can speak, as if it is not enough for a concept to be difficult, it must be impenetrable.
 No two real people in the history of mankind have ever spoken like this, save perhaps for some of Breillat's friends that even she gets bored by.
 "Your words are inept reproaches," they say, and "I bless the day I was made immune to you and all your kind."

-The opening and closing of Sucker Punch involves narration about guardian angels, which are basically Sweet Pea's musings on the role that Baby Doll played in her life and, more immediately, springing her from the Bedlam House.
+The opening and closing of Sucker Punch involves narration about guardian angels, and taking back the power, which are basically Sweet Pea's musings on the role that Baby Doll played in her life and, more immediately, springing her from the Bedlam House.
+They also state that you have power in your own life.
+It ends You have all the weapons you need, nowFIGHT.

 Tons of Mondo-style films.
 To quote a review of Faces of Death, "we get long stretches where real or not, the footage has no death.
 And at one point, there aren’t any "faces" either, because the movie stops cold(er) for a good ten minutes to warn us about the dangers of littering and pollution.
 I bet your schoolyard pal never boasted about the cool scene where you see a bunch of beer and soda cans on a beach.
 We also get lectured on hunger, World War II, nuclear weapons, and being careful while hiking."